ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/guide_index.md

 * [Writing applications for mbed OS](app_on_mbed_os.md): Lists some general principles of mbed OS applications.

-* [Debugging mbed OS applications](Debugging.md): A short introduction to debugging applications built with ARMCC and GCC.
+* [Debugging mbed OS applications](Debugging.md): Introduces debugging for applications built with ARMCC and GCC.

+* [Networking with mbed OS](networking.md): Explains networking options and structure on mbed OS.

 ## Prerequisites